 Content Security & Accessibility

-The following are some of the main capabilities, buying considerations, and advantages of enterprise video platforms, according to end-users:
+The following are some of the core capabilities of most video platforms:

-- Video “players” or “playlists” typically allow users to create a sort of bucket or placeholder link that will not break, even if the video content is changed/updated.
+Video players/playlists: Ability for users to create a bucket/placeholder link that will not break, even if the video content is changed/updated.

-Data security: Users can monitor Internal videos containing sensitive data can be monitored, with easy access controls over who can view/share the content.
+Data security: Users can monitor Internal videos containing sensitive data, with easy access controls over who can view/share the content.

 Buyers should consider whether they plan to edit videos within the platform or before uploading the files.
 Some vendors offer editing tools or services, whereas others simply deliver uploaded video files as is.

-- Mobile device compatibility is another important aspect of the leading enterprise video platforms.
-Videos (like other web content) should be able to be rendered on a range of devices; however, mobile access may be more important for some use cases, like marketing to consumers or training salespeople, more than others.
+Mobile device compatibility is another important aspect of leading enterprise video platforms.
+Videos (like other web content) should be able to be rendered on a range of devices.
+However, mobile access may be more important for certain use cases more than others (e.g. marketing to consumers, training salespeople).